Warheim/Asyncio_HW/README.md

 ## Check your .env file and venv before usage

-## Program runs with "docker-compose up command"
+## Program runs with "docker-compose up" command